 How to Sync Messages from iPhone to Mac

-In case iMessage not syncing between Mac and iPhone still, you may sync your messages from to Mac using ApowerManager.
-It is well-known data transfer utility which supports various files including iMessages, text messages, contacts, music etc. With just few simple clicks, you will be able to sync your iMessage on your computer using this tool.
+In case iMessage not syncing between Mac and iPhone still, you may sync your messages from or to Mac using ApowerManager.
+It is a well-known data transfer utility, which supports various files including iMessages, text messages, contacts, music, etc. With just a few simple clicks, you will be able to sync your iMessage onto your computer using this tool.
 It transfers files to PC in an instant and retains the original quality of the data.
 Aside from that, you can use this tool to backup your device either from Mac or Windows PC.
 Therefore, if you lost files for some reason, you can still get them back.
-Now let’s see sync messages from your iPhone to Mac.
+Now let’s see how to sync messages from your iPhone to Mac.

 - Download the program on your computer and install.